wbkd/piwik-dashboard/README.md

 # Piwik Dashboard

-A simple frontend that displays data from the Piwik API.
+A frontend that displays data from the Piwik API.

 Todo: